Vitals Today

 As a general rule, hemodynamic stabilization, oxygen therapy, use of corticosteroids, anti-H1 and H2 antihistamines, and non-dihydropyridine calcium antagonists are recommended, which may be a good alternative to beta-blockers in anti-ischemic therapy.

-Nitrates may aggravate hypotension and tachycardia.
-Safe as long as the patient is not hypotensive.
+Aspirin can worsen allergic reactions by increasing leukotrienes.
+Its use is not recommended in the SK (Syndrome Association).
+Nitrates may worsen hypotension and tachycardia.
+They are safe as long as the patient is not hypotensive.

-Morphine may cause mast cell degranulation and aggravate anaphylaxis.
+Morphine can cause mast cell degranulation and worsen anaphylaxis.
 Fentanyl and its derivatives, which are less histamine-releasing, are preferable.
+Beta-blockers can worsen vasospasm and bronchospasm.

 In Kounis syndrome, allergic and coronary alterations are combined, so once the acute event has been resolved, these patients should be referred for specialized studies in Cardiology and Allergology.